Quran-45:14 Surah Al-jathiyah English Translation,Transliteration and Tafsir(Tafseer).

 • Shaheen International

-in the Battle of Bani Mustalıq, the soldiers of Islam got off at the Well of Marcesce Abdullah bin Ubay the leader of the hypocrites was with them
+During the Battle of Bani Mustaliq, the Muslim army camped at the Well of Marcesce, where Abdullah bin Ubay, the leader of the hypocrites, was also present.

-There are other statements regarding it Remember that this verse is Madinite
+There are other narrations too.
+Note that this verse is Madinite in origin.

 Ibn-Kathir